 7. Emarth High Power 10-30X50 Zoom Monocular

-This has excellent design and materials.
-This item is filled with Nitrogen and is water, dust, and fog repellent.
-Since it is IPX7 rated, you can take it in the water and not only would it be air and watertight, but it will also float.
+First, its design and materials are amazing.
+This item is loaded with Nitrogen and repels dust, water, and fog.
+Because it is IPX7 certified, you may submerge it in water, and it will not only be air and waterproof, but it can also float.

 PROS